 The use of leverage magnifies the potential for gain or loss on amounts invested and, therefore, increases the risks associated with investing in our securities.
 In addition to the existing SBA-guaranteed debentures, the 2022 Notes, the 2022 Convertible Notes and the Credit Facility, we may borrow from and issue senior debt securities to banks, insurance companies and other lenders in the future.
 Holders of these senior securities will have fixed dollar claims on our assets that are superior to the claims of our common stockholders, and we would expect such lenders to seek recovery against our assets in the event of a default.
 If the value of our assets decreases, leverage would cause net asset value to decline more sharply than it otherwise would have had we not been leveraged.
-Similarly, any decrease in our income would cause net income to decline more sharply than it would have had we not borrowed. such a decline could also negatively affect our ability to make distributions on our common stock.
+Similarly, any decrease in our income would cause net income to decline more sharply than it would have had we not borrowed.
+Such a decline could also negatively affect our ability to make distributions on our common stock.
 Leverage is generally considered a speculative investment technique.
 Our ability to service any debt that we incur will depend largely on our financial performance and will be subject to prevailing economic conditions and competitive pressures.
-Moreover, as the management fee payable to our investment adviser will have a financial incentive to incur leverage that may not be consistent with our stockholders' interests.
-In addition, our common stockholders will be are the burden of any increase in our expenses as a result of leverage, including any increase in the management fee payable to our investment fee payable to our investment adviser.
+Moreover, as the management fee payable to our investment adviser will be payable based on our gross assets, including those assets acquired through the use of leverage, our investment adviser will have a financial incentive to incur leverage that may not be consistent with our stockholders' interests.
+In addition, our common stockholders will bear the burden of any increase in our expenses as a result of leverage, including any increase in the management fee payable to our investment adviser.

 The Credit Facility, and any other credit facility into which we may enter, imposes financial and operating covenants that restrict our business activities, including limitations that could hinder our ability to finance additional loans and investments or to make the distributions required to maintain our tax treatment as a RIC under the Code.
+Even though our Board has approved a resolution permitting the Company to be subject to a 150% asset coverage ratio to be effective on November 1, 2019, contractual leverage limitations under our existing Credit Facility or future borrowings may limit our ability to incur additional indebtedness.